Mohill GAA

 Mohill GAA is a Gaelic Athletic Association gaelic football club in Mohill, County Leitrim, Ireland.

-The parish of Mohill currently has two GAA Football Clubs, Mohill who play in Division 1 and the Senior Championship and Eslin who play in Division 2 and the Intermediate Championship.
-The Mohill Club also fields teams in Divisions 3 and Junior Championship and Division 4 and Junior B Championship.
+The parish of Mohill currently has two GAA Football Clubs, Mohill who play in Division 1 and the Senior Championship and Eslin who play in Division 3 and the Intermediate Championship.
+The Mohill Club also fields teams in Reserve Divisions 1 and 2 and Junior A Championship and Division 4 and Junior B Championship.
 Both Clubs have won Senior Titles in the past and in fact Mohill Faugh-an-Bealaghs won the first Leitrim Senior Championship in 1890, defeating Ballinamore in the final.
-Eslin won their first title the following year by defeating Mohill in the Final.
+Eslin won their first title the following year by defeating Mohill in the final.
 They won the last of their three Titles in 1917 but have won several Junior Championships in the meantime.
-Mohill won their most recent Senior titles in 2006, 2015, 2017 and 2020.
+Mohill won their most recent Senior titles in 2006, 2015, 2017, 2020, 2023, and 2024.

-2015

-2015 marked the 126th anniversary of Mohill GAA Club.
-That year they won three doubles, a feat that had never before been achieved in the county.

-In April their Minors became the first team to win five in a row Minor Leagues.
-They beat Ballinamore Seán O'Heslin's by 2 points in the League Final on a scoreline of 3–11 to 2–12.

-In July, the Juniors won the Division 3 League for the first time since 1978 beating Ballinaglera by a point in a tight affair in Ballinamore.
-1–8 to 0–10 was the final score with Captain Padraig Tighe getting the equaliser and the winner late on the snatch victory.

-Afterward, their Seniors beat Allen Gaels, Drumreilly and Kiltubrid on the way and racked up 13–42 in three games, while the Juniors edged out Dromahair and beating Carrigallen on the way to the quarter-finals.
-At the quarter-final stage of the Senior and Junior Championships, the Minors were halfway through their Championship, having lost twice to the favourites for the title Fenagh/Gortletteragh, scoring two wins out of four.

-Their Seniors beat Annaduff in the quarter-final of the Championship on a scoreline of 2–13 to 0–9 with the Juniors beating Allen Gaels the following day to advance to their Semi-final.
-Their Seniors would set up a tie with neighbours Gortletteragh and the Juniors would meet Carrigallen, who they had beaten in the group already.